Western Electric hand telephone sets: 102 hand telephone set

 The type 102 hand telephone set is a desk-top handset mounting with the traditional electric circuit, so called booster circuit, that used a two-winding induction coil, i.e. a simple transformer, without sidetone compensation.
 When the designation was created in 1930 the then current handset mounting for this telephone was the B1 handset mounting.
 The D1 handset mounting was substituted for this assembly code shortly after, when it was released to the operating companies, and documented in the Bell System Practices.
 For field work, where the assembly code was not important, the procedures for the 102 specification were extended to the prior A and B handset mountings.

 The 102 desk set was connected to the subscriber set with a three-conductor mounting cord.

 202 hand telephone set

 When designating anti-sidetone apparatus, the Bell System practice was to add the value 100 to the apparatus code of the corresponding sidetone equipment.
 Thus, the new hand telephone set with the anti-side tone circuit was the type 202 hand telephone set.

 The anti-sidetone circuit required an additional, fourth conductor in the mounting cord to the subscriber set.
 For this telephone Western Electric produced a new type of subscriber sets, the No. 684A, which featured the same more compact form factor of the type No. 584, previously.
 When the 202 was introduced in mid-1931, the U.S. economy was still in deep recession, and installations of new equipment was generally delayed until conditions improved.

+When the Bell System introduced the Type 302 combined telephone set in 1937, with a newly styled handset, the hand telephone sets, including the 202 were manufactured or refurbished with this new handset of type F1.
+The F1 contained more efficient transmitter and receiver elements.